Catherine Connoly

 A lot of the chat that we had is about neoliberalism, how public services in Ireland have been privatised over the years to the detriment of the average human being.

 We also spoke about neutrality and the triple lock.
+Ireland is a neutral country.

-And the triple lock currently means that Irish Defence Forces can only be deployed on peacekeeping missions if it's approved number one by the government,
+And the triple lock currently means that Irish Defence Forces can only be deployed on peacekeeping missions if it's approved number one by the government, number two by the entire Irish parliament, the Dahl, and number three, there must be a UN mandate.

 And this exists because we're a neutral country and certain interests at the moment would like to remove this triple lock.
+And that might compromise our neutrality.

-And I speak to Catherine Connolly about this.
+Ireland's neutrality is quite a valuable thing, and I speak to Catherine Connolly about this.
+So, without further ado,

-So Catherine Connolly, thank you so much for coming along to the Blind By Podcast.
+here is my chat with Catherine Connolly.
+So, Catherine Connolly, thank you so much for coming along to the Blind By podcast.

-Yeah, Falter Roth.
+Yeah, Fulture Roth.

+I'm really, do you know what?
 The first thing I wanted to ask you about is,

 I'm really fascinated by the fact that you have a background in clinical psychology.